U.N. report may show slower growth in Iran nuclear stockpile

 Any relief for Western powers may be short-lived, however, as Iran also plans to deploy advanced enrichment machines - a step that could speed up its accumulation of material that they fear could be used to devise a nuclear weapon.

-One diplomat said Iran may already have moved to install dozens of the new machines at its main enrichment plant near the central town of Natanz, but they were not yet operating.

-Also underlining Iran’s defiance of international demands to curb its nuclear program, diplomats say it is technically ready to sharply expand enrichment at its Fordow underground plant, which is now operating at a quarter of its capacity.
+Also underlining Iran’s defiance of international demands to curb its nuclear program, diplomats say it is technically ready to sharply expand enrichment at its Fordow underground plant, where it is now operating at a quarter of its capacity.

 Refined uranium can fuel nuclear energy plants, which is Iran’s stated aim, or provide the core of an atomic bomb, which the United States and Israel suspect may be its ultimate goal.